 Options 2 and 3 above are available only if we receive Due Proof of Death within 180 days of the date of death.
-We are currently waiving the 180 day limitation, but may enforce it in the future.
+We reserve the right to waive or extend the 180 day limit on a non-discriminatory basis.
 Please refer to your Contract for more details on the above options, including terms that apply to grantor trusts.